Police of Republika Srpska: 2004–2014

 The names of ranks in this period are the same as 2014 to 2018.
 The symbols of Republika Srpska changed: the former coat of arms of Republika Srpska with the double-headed eagle replaced the Seal of Republika Srpska.
-The financial crisis of 2007–2008 prevented the Ministry of Interior from changing old uniforms of police officers.
+The 2008 financial crisis prevented the Ministry of Interior from changing old uniforms of police officers.
 In that time, the police had 4.400 officers on street with old uniforms.
 Uniforms of that time became a symbol for the Police of Republika Srpska.
 The uniform's cap had a metal insignia, arm patch on only one arm, neckties, they did not have any kind of identification; at one time the police badge was on the left breast.

 1998–2003

 A decision to modernize the look of the army and police was made after the war.
-In 1998 the Ministry of Interior started with improving the Framework Agreement for Restructuring, Reform and Democratization of the Police of Republika Srpska (Serbian: Okvirni sporazum o restrukturisanju, reformi i demokratizaciji Policije Republike Srpske), and aside from changing laws, regulations, and organizations, the ministry also changed the look of uniforms and ranks of the police.
+In 1998 the Ministry of Interior started with improving the Framework Agreement for Restructuring, Reform and Democratization of the Police of Republika Srpska, and aside from changing laws, regulations, and organizations, the ministry also changed the look of uniforms and ranks of the police.
 Ranks were: